ArctosDB/documentation-wiki/_how_to/How-to-approve-records-entered-with-Data-Entry-form.markdown

 ---
-title: How to Approve Records Entered With Data Entry Form
+title: How To Approve Records Entered With Data Entry Form
 layout: default_toc
 ---